-All areas of Criminal of Justice require that individuals possess the personal and physical qualities essential to become effective peace officers.
-Many employment opportunities currently exist for individuals desiring entrance into law enforcement and corrections related fields at various governmental levels.
+All areas of Criminal Justice require individuals to possess the personal and physical qualities necessary to become effective peace officers.
+Many employment opportunities currently exist for individuals seeking entry into law enforcement and corrections-related fields at the local, state, and federal levels.
 Security and corrections are fast-growing professions.
-Individuals interested in these professions should understand that the work is demanding, requiring a combination of training, education, and experience, along with mental and physical stamina.
+Individuals interested in these careers should understand that the work is demanding and requires a combination of training, education, and experience, along with mental and physical stamina.

 Career Opportunities

-Careers in the criminal justice field are found at the federal, state, county, and city levels.
+Careers in the criminal justice field are available at the federal, state, county, and city levels.

 Employment opportunities include: